 It’s no surprise to me that children make up so many of the amazing memories in my mind.
 Their open wonderment and ability to love without fear is something I strive to get back to every day now that I’m an adult.

 I’m thankful for the experience I got to have as the impromptu guest at a local BBQ in Vietnam.
-I will probably never forget how that lemon grass grilled fish tasted.
+I will probably never forget how that grilled lemongrass fish tasted.
 Oh the lemongrass fish!

 Once, the driver couldn’t take me all the way, so he bought me lunch and a bus ticket, refusing to let me pay him back.
 The final time I hitchhiked, the drivers bought me a famous Ya-an fish lunch, which turned into a very odd piece of jewelry when the sword-shaped bone in the fish’s head was fashioned into a bracelet for me.

-I appreciate the man in Nepal at the necklace shop who ushered me in and offered me chai tea, inviting me to come back any time, simply because I’d wandered off the tourist street and down an alley that many people never walked down.
+I appreciate the man in Nepal at the necklace shop who ushered me in and offered me chai tea, inviting me to come back any time, simply because I’d wandered off the tourist street and down an alley that many people never walked.
 He didn’t care if I didn’t buy anything (though I later did, for about 1/3 the asking price on the tourist street).

-As I sit here and think about all of the kindness shown to me, I’m frankly overwhelmed and a lump forms in my throat.
+As I sit here and think about all the kindness shown to me, I’m frankly overwhelmed, and a lump forms in my throat.
 I learned more about myself and others in the past 23 months than I could ever have learned reading a book, taking a class, or working in a cubicle.

 I don’t know how I’ll ever pay it forward, but I do know I’m not done wandering yet.